To provide a construction service in the ACT, you will need a licence.

 Liability

-The Constructions Occupations Registrar may make a Rectification Order on a licensee, former licensee and director of a construction service if the Registrar believes on reasonable grounds that the licensee or former licensee has provided a construction service otherwise in accordance with the Construction Occupations (Licensing) Act 2004, Building Act 2004 or other operational Act.
+The Constructions Occupations Registrar may make a Rectification Order on a licensee, former licensee and director of a construction service if the Registrar believes on reasonable grounds that the licensee or former licensee has provided a construction service otherwise in accordance with the Construction Occupations (Licensing) Act 2004, Building Act 2004, Electricity Safety Act 1971, or the Water and Sewerage Act 2000.

-The Rectification Order would require the licensee or former licensee to take the action stated in the Order.
+Rectification Orders require the licensee or former licensee to take the action stated in the Order.

-The Registrar can take action against a builder and directors of a company, despite being deregistered, for up to 10 years after the building is complete to rectify any required building work.
+The Registrar can take action against a licensee, a partner and directors of a corporation, despite being deregistered, for up to 10 years after the construction services is complete to rectify any construction work.

 Renew or update a licence